 A Little Preview of Our Cookbook!

-You're likely not to believe that zucchini can impersonate apples to-a-t, but these low carb and keto apple muffins are proof that they definitely can!
+These.
+Are.
+Pure.
+Witchcraft!
+You're unlikely to believe that zucchini can impersonate apples to-a-t, but these (insanely tender!) low carb and keto apple muffins are proof that it most definitely can!

 Oh, and if baking with cups rather than grams is your thing, just click on US Cups for an instant conversion.